chuaqindi/sc1015-miniproject/README.md

 ## Conclusion / Recommendations

-XGBoost was the best machine learning model to classify our variables.
-The top 5 important features / variables given XGBoost are: "Total day minutes", "Total eve minutes", "Account Length", "Total intl minutes" and "Total night minutes".
+XGBoost is the best machine learning model to classify our variables.

+The most important features were `Total day minutes`, `Total eve minutes`, `Total intl minutes` & `Account Length`.

 In general,as customers use more of the telco services, they are more likely to discontinue the services.
-Telco companies can look into the other factors. ...
+This suggests that telco businesses will have to look into long-term customer satisfaction and loyalty.

+The feature importances provides some insights into how telco businesses can improve their services.
+Firstly, telcos can look into improving the stability of the communication channels during day and evening timings, where it is expected to have higher traffic of customers.
+Next, they can look into retaining customers who make frequent international calls by improving the communication channels or by coming up with more enticing international plans.

 ## What we have learnt from this project